liuabin/js-ipfs-md-zh/README.md

 |------|---------|
 | object |  [`config-nodejs.js`](https://github.com/ipfs/js-ipfs/tree/master/src/core/runtime/config-nodejs.js) in Node.js, [`config-browser.js`](https://github.com/ipfs/js-ipfs/tree/master/src/core/runtime/config-browser.js) in browsers |

 Modify the default IPFS node config.
-This object will be *merged* with the default config; it will not replace it.
-The default config is documented in [the js-ipfs config file docs](docs/config.md).
+This object will be *merged* with the 默认配置; it will not replace it. 默认配置记录在 [the js-ipfs config file docs](docs/config.md).

 ###### Configuring Delegate Routers